apecosm/python-apecosm/doc/data_extract.rst

     spatial_mean = apecosm.extract_oope_data(data['OOPE'], mesh)
     spatial_mean

-with the first argument being the DataArray from which we extract the mean.
+with the first argument being the ``DataArray`` from which we extract the mean and the second argument being the mesh object (obtained with the :py:func:`apecosm.open_mesh_mask` function).

-In order to extract the mean instead of the integral, the :py:func:`apecosm.spatial_mean_to_integral` function need to be called.
-This function multiply the above calculation by the denominator of :eq:`oope_mean`.
+In order to extract the integral instead of the mean, the :py:func:`apecosm.spatial_mean_to_integral` function need to be called.
+This function multiply the above calculation by the denominator of :eq:`oope_mean`, which is stored as the ``horizontal_norm_weight`` attribute

 .. ipython:: python